Asking the Right Questions

-Student responses to these questions not only provide important insight into their interests, imagination and aspirations but can also become the basis for guiding curriculum and instruction.
-After all, what can be more relevant and engaging than connecting content to those questions most important in lives of your students?
+Student responses to these questions not only provide important insight into their interests, imagination, and aspirations but can also become the basis for guiding curriculum and instruction.
+After all, what can be more relevant and engaging than connecting content to those questions most important in the lives of your students?

 Let’s take the first question.
 A student-generated response of “Will I live to be over 100 years old?” spawns inquiry about genetics, environment, family history, probability and statistics, health and wellness…

 A response to the second question, “Are there any places that have yet to be discovered?” becomes the impetus for an investigation into exploration, geography, cartography…